 - Let DoNotPay find any property that is connected to your name

 - Use the Claim My Property feature

 DoNotPay will then file a claim in your name, so you don't have to do the work.
 If you moved between states, you can give us all your previous addresses, and we'll search for lost assets in all states you lived in.
-All you have to do to get our help is search for DoNotPay in your web browser and set up an account.
+All you have to do to get our help is search for DoNotPay in your and set up an account.
 We won’t even ask you for your Social Security number like many government websites do!